A Guide to the Criminal Cases Against Donald Trump

 Charges 1 count related to violating the Racketeer Influenced and Corrupt Organizations Act, 6 counts related to false statements and documents, 2 counts of conspiracy to commit forgery in the first degree, 4 counts related to soliciting or impersonating public officers

 What Is the Case About?
-The indictment lists 41 charges — 13 of which are against Trump — and 18 other defendants, alleging that they attempted to unlawfully overturn the 2020 election results in Georgia and subvert the voters’ will.
-The indictment charges Trump and his associates with a violation of the state’s Racketeer Influenced and Corrupt Organizations Act, a law that allows prosecutors to link different crimes by various people if those crimes were carried out for one corrupt enterprise.
-The Georgia indictment also accuses Trump of being at the top of the alleged racketeering activity.
+The indictment listed 41 charges — 13 of which were against Trump — and 18 other defendants, alleging that they attempted to unlawfully overturn the 2020 election results in Georgia and subvert the voters’ will.
+The indictment charged Trump and his associates with a violation of the state’s Racketeer Influenced and Corrupt Organizations Act, a law that allows prosecutors to link different crimes by various people if those crimes were carried out for one corrupt enterprise.
+The Georgia indictment also accused Trump of being at the top of the alleged racketeering activity.

-In March 2024, a judge threw out six of the original 41 charges against Trump and the other defendants, bringing the charges Trump faces down to 10 instead of 13.
+In March 2024, a judge threw out six of the original 41 charges against Trump and the other defendants, bringing the charges Trump faced down to 10.
+After two more charges against Trump were dismissed, he still faces eight of the original 13.

 In mid-March, Wade resigned as special prosecutor to “move this case forward as quickly as possible” after Judge Scott McAfee said that Willis and her office could only keep the case if he stepped down.
-A few days later, Judge McAfee gave Trump and the other defendants permission to appeal the ruling allowing Willis to remain on the case.
+Trump and the co-defendants appealed McAfee’s decision, which left the case in the hands of the Georgia Court of Appeals.

 Four of the 18 other defendants have already pleaded guilty.
-If Trump were found guilty in this case, he would not be able to pardon himself if re-elected as president since he would have violated a Georgia state law, not a federal law.
+If Trump were found guilty in this case, he would not be able to pardon himself as president since he would be convicted of violating a Georgia state law, not a federal law.

 Kaela Malig

-Kaela Malig, Tow Journalism Fellow, FRONTLINE/Columbia Journalism School Fellowship
+Kaela Malig, Former Tow Journalism Fellow, FRONTLINE/Columbia Journalism School Fellowship

 Twitter: